 - Lead Director and member of the Executive Committee

 Mr. O’Brien is the retired Chief Executive Officer and President of Allmerica Financial Corporation (now The Hanover Insurance Group, Inc.), an insurance and diversified financial services company, holding those positions from 1995 to 2002.
 Mr. O’Brien previously held executive positions at Fidelity Investments, an asset management firm, including Group Managing Director of FMR Corporation, Chairman of Institutional Services Company and Chairman of Brokerage Services, Inc. Mr. O’Brien serves as our lead director.
 Mr. O’Brien is also non-executive Chairman and a director of Cabot Corporation, a director of LKQ Corporation and a director of a family of registered mutual funds managed by BlackRock, Inc., an investment management advisory firm.

 - Chairperson of the Corporate Governance Committee and member of the Executive Compensation Committee

-Ms. Shire has been an executive consultant with Orchard Consulting Group since 1994, specializing in leadership development and strategic problem solving.
+Ms. Shire was an executive consultant with Orchard Consulting Group from 1994 until January 2015, specializing in leadership development and strategic problem solving.
 Previously, she was Chairperson for the Computer Systems Public Policy Project within the National Academy of Science.
 She also held various positions at Digital Equipment Corporation, a computer hardware manufacturer, for 18 years, including Vice President and Officer, Health Industries Business Unit.